 How to modify and update contact data

-If you are required to modify or update information for a contact, complete the action directly from your People tab.
+If you are required to modify or update information for a contact, complete the action directly from your Contacts tab.

 To edit a contact's information on Kajabi:

-- Open the People tab from your Dashboard.
+- Open the Contacts tab from your Dashboard.

 - Search the name or email address of the contact you want to edit.

-- Select the Edit Details tab under the name.
+- Select the Edit Details tab under the contact's name.

 - Make the necessary adjustments.